GetStream/stream-video-android/README.md

 There are caveats when running the sample app.
 There are currently two ways to run the app and test the API and the video call SDK.

-Bear in mind that both of these approaches require you to start the [local server](https://github.com/GetStream/video) to connect to the API.
+Bear in mind that both of these approaches require you to set up a few things to connect to the API:

+* Set up the **Coordinator** [local server](https://github.com/GetStream/video).
+* Set up the SFU [local server](https://github.com/GetStream/video-sfu)
+* Clone the [proto repo](https://github.com/GetStream/video-proto) on the same level as both **video** and **video-sfu** repos.

+It's best to keep all these repos cloned in the same directory/level, as they use each other to set things up.

 ### Using Emulators